angular/angular/adev/src/content/tutorials/learn-angular/steps/2-updating-the-component-class/README.md

 In Angular, the component's logic and behavior are defined in the component's TypeScript class.

-In this activity you'll learn how to update the component class and how to use [interpolation](guide/templates/interpolation).
+In this activity, you'll learn how to update the component class and how to use [interpolation](/guide/templates/interpolation).

 <hr />